Collective modes and terahertz near-field response of superconductors: The effective Ginzburg-Landau action

 The inverse propagator for amplitude fluctuation is

 At zero momentum $q=0$ and rotated to real frequency, it has the analytical form

 where $\Delta_{sc}=\Delta$ and

 describes the quasi-particle effects.
-Specifically, $F$ diverges as $\frac{1}{\sqrt{2\Delta - \omega}}$ as the frequency approaches $2\Delta$ and has an imaginary part above $2\Delta$ due to quasi-particle excitations.
-Thus $G^{-1}_a$ does not have a simple pole at $\omega=2\Delta$ and the Higgs amplitude mode is not well defined in the weak coupling BCS approximation \cite{Cea2015}.
+Specifically, $F$ diverges as $\frac{1}{\sqrt{2\Delta - \omega}}$ as the frequency approaches $2\Delta$ and has an imaginary part above $2\Delta$ due to quasi-particle excitations, leading to power law decay in time of the amplitude mode \cite{Volkov.1974}.
+Thus $G^{-1}_a$ does not have a simple pole at $\omega=2\Delta$ and the Higgs amplitude mode is not well defined in the weak coupling BCS approximation \cite{Volkov.1974,Cea2015}, although it might lead to a clearly observable feature in nonlinear optics\cite{Matsunaga.2013,Katsumi2018,Nakamura2019,Cui.2019,Shimano2020,Krull.2014}.

-However, in systems with superconductivity coexisting with charge density wave (CDW), the quasi particle absorption gap $\Delta=\sqrt{\Delta_{sc}^2 + \Delta_{cdw}^2}$ is pushed beyond the Higgs frequency $2\Delta_{SC}$ and the latter becomes a well defined collective mode \cite{Cea2014}.
+Nevertheless, beyond weak coupling or in systems with additional physics, the behavior may be different.
+For example, in systems with superconductivity coexisting with charge density wave (CDW), the quasi particle absorption gap $\Delta=\sqrt{\Delta_{sc}^2 + \Delta_{cdw}^2}$ is larger than the Higgs frequency $2\Delta_{sc}$ and the amplitude mode becomes a well defined collective mode \cite{Cea2014}.
 In this case, $F$ is well behaved around the Higgs pole and we can approximate the propagator by

 where $d$ is space dimension and the $O(q^2)$ expansion can be found in Appendix~\ref{appendix:Higgs}.
 Thus the Higgs mode frequency disperses roughly as $\omega_{hq}^2 = 4\Delta_{sc}^2 + \frac{1}{d}v_F^2 q^2$ as in Ref.~\cite{Littlewood1982}.
-Moreover, coupling between the Higgs mode and a higher frequency CDW phonon may further lower the Higgs mode frequency\cite{Littlewood1982} as has been proposed for $2H$-NbSe$_2$ \cite{Sooryakumar1980}.
+Moreover, coupling between the Higgs mode and a higher frequency CDW phonon may further lower the Higgs mode frequency\cite{Littlewood1982} and enhance its Raman matrix element, as has been proposed for $2H$-NbSe$_2$ \cite{Sooryakumar1980,Grasset.2018}.